TankysCodingAcademey/TankysCodingAcademey.github.io/index.md

-## Welcome to Water Is Not Tasty
+## Welcome to Water Is Not Tasty, The Official Page to Fight The Water Is Tasty Movement

-We think water is not tasty.
+Water is not tasty.

 Whenever you drink water you are commiting death!